Position

 How to become a Painter Apprentice?

-1. Research apprenticeship opportunities.
+1. Research apprenticeship programs.

-4. Complete any required training or assessments.
+4. Complete the training program.

 How long does it take to become a Painter Apprentice?